diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 2/03-js-data-structures_arrays&objects.md

-# JS | Data structures - Objects and Arrays
+# JS | Data structures - Working with Objects and Arrays

-### What is a data structure

-A data structure is *a particular way of organizing data.*

-*The better we can organize our data, the better we can represent people, places, objects, items; the world around us, in code.*